SchulzLab/EpiExpress/README.md

 # Epiexpress (Gene Expression Prediction)

-1. **`Prediction`**: Contains the code for users to predict gene expression levels using pre-trained Random Forest (CRE-RF) models and Python scripts for Binned-CNN models.
+Epiexpress is a pipeline for users to predict gene expression levels using pre-trained Random Forest (CRE-RF) models and Python scripts for Binned-CNN models.
 Detailed instructions for how users can predict gene expression with their own data are provided below.
+All codes and scripts are in Prediction folder.

 ## Prediction: Table of Contents
   - [Gene Expression Prediction with Pre-Trained Models](#gene-expression-prediction-with-pre-trained-models)